UP2021407/AI-EMS/dataModel/README.md

 ## Natural Library

 The natural library is a JavaScript library for performing natural language processing tasks.
 It provides functions for things like tokenization, stemming, and part-of-speech tagging, which can be useful for tasks like sentiment analysis, topic modeling, and other common NLP tasks.
 This library is built on top of the NLP.js library and is designed to be simple and easy to use.

+I am using it in this programme because:

+* It is simple and easy to use, making it a good choice for people who are new to natural language processing.

+* It provides a variety of useful functions for tokenization, stemming, and part-of-speech tagging, which can be used to preprocess text data and extract features for use in other NLP tasks.

+* It is built on top of the NLP.js library, which provides a solid foundation for working with natural language data.

+* It is well-documented and has a supportive community, which makes it easy to find help and resources.

 ## TensorFlow.js Library